BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 24 Set LNS administrator event
 ### 24.1 Create setting LNS administrator event
+- Introduction
+    - Set the administrator of a bit name on the chain, the administrator can set the resolution value of the bit name
 - The full name of the interface：`trSetLnsManager`
 - Interface abbreviation：`tslm`
 - Callable methods：`Http,Websocket,command line`